 It might be worthwhile to divide and conquer.
-If you are a DIY person at home, and a commercial contractor professionally, having one tool specialized for each location can be a good idea, so you only have the right tool available in the place they are needed.
+If you are a DIY person at home and a professional commercial contractor, having one specialized tool for each location can be a good idea, so you only have the right tool available where they are needed.

 Can you use most of these drills in both spaces?
-Potentially, if the proper tuning can be done to the drill so overkill doesn’t happen when delicacy is needed.
-Take the hammer drill for instance.
-It doesn’t really have a low setting.
+Potentially, if the proper tuning can be done to the drill, so overkill doesn’t happen when delicacy is needed.
+Take the hammer drill, for instance.
+It doesn’t have a low setting.
 So, everything it does is heavy-duty.
 If you are framing a new room, is heavy-duty what you need?

 Choosing Your Power Options

 Picking your power source is as important as picking the application for your drill.
-The higher the impact work your drill will do, the more power it will eat.
 Drilling through 2x4s will be much less labor-intensive than drilling into concrete.

 Electric power has the one drawback of needing to be plugged in, but everything else about it is fantastic.
-It pushes plenty of juice into the motor for long-term sustainable energy, and many of the electric models have similar versatility to the battery-powered option.
+It pushes plenty of juice into the motor for long-term sustainable energy, and many electric models are as versatile as battery-powered models.

-For hard tasks, long days, and plenty of impact, electric is your best option.
-For spending time drilling or screwing wood, or in higher locations, battery is the way to go.
+Electric drills are your best option for demanding tasks, long days, and plenty of impacts.
+For spending time drilling or screwing wood or in higher locations, a battery is the way to go.

 Picking the Style

-Take a look at a dozen different drills.
+Take a look at a dozen drills.
 Are all their styles the same?
 Probably not.
 Some have ergonomic handles and are designed for one hand.
 Some have spade handles for better leverage.
-Others have grip handles for increased applied force.
+Others have grip handles for increasing the applied force.

 When picking your drill, think about the style you want.
-Do you want a drill that has a molded handle, or something simple?
-Do you want a push handle that can swivel 360-degrees for comfort?
+Do you want a drill with a molded handle or something simple?
+Do you want a push handle that can swivel 360 degrees for comfort?
 It is all relative and makes a difference long-term.